top of page

 At 30 months, toddlers start showing more and more of their personality.
 They’re more aware of themselves, their language skills are booming, making it easier for them to express thoughts and feelings, and their social awareness is expanding as they show care for others and listen during conversations.
 This mix of communication, emotional growth, and curiosity sets the stage for growth this month, and in the future.

-What are this month's milestones?
+What are 30 month's milestones?

 Fine Motor Skills: